fditraglia/gfic/README.md

 All code for our empirical example is contained in the directory "empirical_example."
 Our code loads the dataset directly from the "plm" package.
-In case this dataset is excluded from future versions of teh package, we include a .csv file "Cigar.csv" in the "empirical_example" directory.
+In case this dataset is excluded from future versions of the package, we include a .csv file "Cigar.csv" in the "empirical_example" directory.